paulcpederson/blog/contents/articles/make-your-own-heroku/index.md

 Hostname should be your domain name exactly.
 For me, hostname was "app-lab.me".

-Check "virtual host naming" if you'd like your dokku apps to be formatted like `app-name.your.domain`.
+Check "virtual host naming" if you'd like your Dokku apps to be formatted like `app-name.your.domain`.

 Click "Finish Setup"